kruesemann/labyrinth/IDEAS.md

     * via fixed switches with infinite uses
     * via portable switches with finite uses

+* forms change the light particles
+    * dot: white and dim
+    * box: green and bright
+    * snake: red and medium
+    * fish: blue and dim

 * 'fish' form restricted to water and movement similar to snake but more rigid

 * form which only gradually changes directions

+* form with independent but connected heads

 ## Goal